Key takeaways

 Step 1: Prep your skin

-Clean the area you plan to treat with a gentle, fragrance-free cleanser.
-Rinse thoroughly and let the skin dry completely.
-Dry skin responds more predictably to the plasma arc than skin with any moisture, cream, or residue on the surface.
-If you plan to use numbing cream, apply it now and allow the full time the cream's instructions specify, typically 20 to 30 minutes.
-Do not rush the numbing window.
-The cream will make the procedure more comfortable and does not affect the result.
+Clean the area with a gentle, fragrance-free cleanser, rinse thoroughly, and let the skin dry completely.
+Dry skin responds more predictably to the plasma arc than skin carrying any moisture, cream, or residue.
+If you plan to numb, apply the cream now and give it the full time its instructions specify, typically 20 to 30 minutes.
+Do not rush that window.
+The cream makes the procedure more comfortable and does not affect the result.

 Step 2: Choose your power setting

-The OcuraLife Plasma Pen has 9 intensity settings.
-For your first treatment on any area, start at the conservative end of the range.
-Smaller, shallower blemishes (small skin tag, milia, superficial age spot) need less intensity than larger or thicker spots.
-If you are treating a blemish for the first time and are not sure of the right setting, err lower.
-You can always increase the setting on a follow-up pass after you see how the skin responded.
-You cannot reverse an overly aggressive first treatment.
+For your first treatment on any area, start at the conservative end of the 9 settings.
+Smaller, shallower blemishes such as a small skin tag, milia, or a superficial age spot need less intensity than larger or thicker spots.
+When you are unsure, err lower.
+You can always raise the setting on a follow-up pass once you see how the skin responded, but you cannot reverse an overly aggressive first treatment.

 Step 3: Treat the blemish

-Hold the pen tip approximately 1 to 2 mm from the skin surface above the blemish.
-Apply brief, precise contact to the target spot.
-Each individual application takes a few seconds.
-The active treatment for one blemish is typically around 5 minutes total.
+Hold the tip about 1 to 2 mm above the spot and apply brief, precise contact, a few seconds at a time, until the target is evenly treated.
 Work with controlled, deliberate movements.
-The goal is consistent cauterization of the target tissue, not pressure or speed.
+The goal is consistent cauterization, not pressure or speed.
 Do not press harder or hold longer to force a faster result.
-The plasma arc does the work at the cellular level.
-Your job is positioning and precision.
+The arc does the work at the cellular level; your job is positioning and precision.

 Step 4: Move directly to aftercare

-The moment treatment on a spot is complete, the healing phase begins.
-Do not apply makeup, heavy cream, or any occlusive product to the treated area on the day of treatment.
-If you are treating multiple spots in the same session, move through each one before starting aftercare.
-Do not treat spots you are uncertain about.
-If a spot does not clearly match the profile of a benign blemish you have identified with confidence, stop and see a dermatologist before proceeding.
+The moment a spot is treated, its healing phase begins.
+Do not apply makeup, heavy cream, or any occlusive product to the treated area that day.
+If you are treating multiple spots, work through each one before starting aftercare.
+And do not treat any spot you are uncertain about: if it does not clearly match a benign blemish you have identified with confidence, stop and see a dermatologist first.

 Aftercare and the healing timeline

-The treated area will form a small, dry scab.
-The scab is the body's natural protective covering while the skin regenerates underneath.
-Keep it clean and dry.
-Do not pick at it under any circumstances.
-Picking is the single most common cause of prolonged healing and post-treatment marks that outlast the blemish itself.
+Aftercare is mostly one rule: leave the scab alone.
+The treated area forms a small, dry scab that acts as the body's protective covering while new skin regenerates underneath.
+Keep it clean and dry, and do not pick it under any circumstances.
+Picking removes that layer before the skin is ready and is the single most common cause of prolonged healing and marks that outlast the blemish itself.

 Day 1